opentaps/open-climate-investing/dao/README.md

 - A blockchain removes the need for the project to maintain a registry of these tokens.
 Open source projects are small and don't need more overhead.
 - The tokens are permanently owned by the members.
 They don't depend on the continued existence of one contributor or company in the project.

+## Goals

+A DAO for creating open source climate investing analysis, including learning materials such as [the book](../book/README.md), industry specific climate analytical models (for example, energy, freight, airlines), and up to date analyses of individual companies' climate risk exposure.

+- Provide open, inclusive approach to rating companies' climate risk exposure.
+"With enough eyeballs all bugs are shallow."
+- Free for everybody: investors, government agencies, NGO's, and private individuals.
+- Empower people everywhere with the knowledge and tools to understand what companies are doing (or not doing) about climate change.
+- Create the broadest coverage of climate analysis for companies, following the Wikipedia, TripAdvisor, and Yelp models.

+This DAO will only provide climate investing analysis.
+It is not a general investment analysis DAO.
+It does not make investments.
+It does not cover areas of Environmental, Social, Governance (ESG) or Corporate Social Responsibility (CSR) beyond climate.
+It provides analysis of the climate risk exposure for investing in companies, which could be used as a gauge of the companies' climate actions.

 ## Business Model

 In today's financial markets, both companies looking to raise capital ("issuers") and investors pay fees to third parties such as Standard & Poor's and Moody's to rate investments.
 Third-party ratings of companies' financial condition help objectively define what investments are appropriate for different group of investors.
 This in turn allows companies sell securities to investors based on such ratings.